Aljamain Sterling: 2020

-UFC Bantamweight Championship
+UFC Bantamweight Champion

 Sterling was expected to face Petr Yan for the UFC Bantamweight Championship on December 12, 2020, at UFC 256.
 However, on November 22, it was announced the bout was scrapped from the UFC 256 card due to undisclosed reasons and the bout took place on March 6, 2021, at UFC 259.
 Sterling won the fight by disqualification due to an intentional illegal knee in the fourth round, becoming the new UFC Bantamweight Champion.
 He became the first fighter in UFC history to win a championship by disqualification.

 A rematch with Yan was expected to take place on October 30, 2021, at UFC 267.
 However, on September 25, Sterling withdrew from the contest due to lingering neck issues from surgery.
 The pair was initially rescheduled to meet at UFC 272 on March 5, 2022, but the bout was pushed back to UFC 273 on April 9.
 Sterling won the close bout and defended the title via split decision.
 11 of 18 MMA media outlets scored the bout for Sterling, while 5 scored it as a draw.

 Sterling successfully defended his title against T.J.
 Dillashaw on October 22, 2022, at UFC 280.
-Sterling won the one-sided bout via TKO in the second round, resulting in Sterling's first stoppage by strikes in eight years.
+Following a shoulder dislocation suffered by Dillashaw in the first, Sterling defended the title via TKO in the second round, marking his first victory by strikes in nearly eight years.

-Sterling is scheduled to face Henry Cejudo on May 6, 2023 at UFC 288.
+Sterling faced Henry Cejudo on May 6, 2023, at UFC 288.
+He won the fight by split decision and retained his title.
+21 of 23 MMA media outlets scored the bout for Sterling, while 2 scored it for Cejudo.

+Sterling faced Sean O'Malley on August 19, 2023, at UFC 292.
+He lost the fight by second-round technical knockout and lost his title.

+Move to Featherweight

+Sterling moved up to the featherweight division and faced Calvin Kattar on April 13, 2024, at UFC 300.
+He won the fight by unanimous decision.
+On an episode of The MMA Hour following the win, Sterling confessed he would have considered retiring if he lost to Kattar.

+Sterling was scheduled to face Movsar Evloev on October 5, 2024 at UFC 307.
+However, Sterling withdrew from the fight due to an injury sustained in sparring.
+The pairing was eventually rescheduled to UFC 310 on December 7, 2024.
+Sterling lost the fight by unanimous decision.

+Sterling faced former UFC Featherweight Championship challenger Brian Ortega on August 23, 2025 at UFC Fight Night 257.
+Originally slated as a featherweight bout, the fight was changed to a 153-pound catchweight after reports that Ortega experienced complications during his weight cut.
+Sterling won the fight by unanimous decision.